mostly-ai/mostlyai/README.md

 <details>

-  <summary>Download HuggingFace LANGUAGE models</summary>
+  <summary>Download models from Hugging Face Hub</summary>

-<p>On a machine with internet access, run the following Python script, to download the HuggingFace model to your local HuggingFace cache.</p>
+<p>On a machine with internet access, run the following Python script, to download the Hugging Face model to your local Hugging Face cache.</p>

 ```python
 #! uv pip install huggingface-hub